msolarig/robert/README.md

 ```zsh
 python3 src/utils/compile_auto.py
 ```
 Ready! the usr/auto/AUTO will be compiled automatically.
-The best part is, you only need to pass the name of the auto dir/ and he will now where to find the compiled binary when assembling a new Engine.
+The best part is, you only need to pass the name of the auto dir/ and he will know where to find the compiled binary when assembling a new Engine.

 ## Simple Interface